ildave/GameOfLife/README.md

 # GameOfLife
-Javascript implementation of Conway's Game of Life
+Simple Javascript implementation of Conway's Game of Life.